 They were the founders of the first great culture in Western Europe and loved life, luxury and good food and drink.
 There are many literary references to Etruscan wine and wine drinking culture, Wine was from the Etruscans since the 7th Jhdt. v.
 Wine in amphorae exported to southern France.
 According to one hypothesis, ancestors of today's grape varieties Lambrusco.
 Sangiovese and Verdicchio Bianco already cultivated by them.
 On many murals and art objects are taken over by the Greeks symposia shown.
-These luscious eating and drinking treats were later criticized by the Roman moralists as a negative example of extravagant morals.
-Especially because the Etruscans let their wives participate in the feasts.
+These luscious eating and drinking tales of the Etruscans were later criticized by the Roman moralists as a negative example of extravagant morals.
+Especially because the Etruscans had their wives participate in the feasts.
 The Romans took over many of their knowledge and skills, including in viticulture.
-As a result, the Etruscans were coming from the Samnites (an Italic tribe) who came across the Alps Celts (Gauls) and finally pushed back more and more by the Romans and from the latter to the 1st century BC.
-Chr.
+As a result, the Etruscans were coming from the Samnites (an Italic tribe), who came across the Alps Celts (Gauls) and finally pushed back more and more by the Romans and from the latter to the 1st century BC.
 Assimilated.
 See also below Ancient wines and Antique grape varieties,

 Picture left: By Norman Einstein derivative work: Maximilian Dörrbecker ( Chumwa )

 Based on a map from The National Geographic Magazine, CC BY-SA 3.0 , Link

 Picture right: From Unknown, Public domain, Link